 After purchasing a compliant Schengen health insurance policy, the provider will issue a certificate.
 This document serves as proof of your coverage and is a mandatory for your visa application.

-The insurance document must contain the following information:
+Your insurance document must include the following:

 Examples